Pride at Work: Structure

 Pride at Work is a non-profit organization.
-It has seven executive officers: male-identified and female-identified co-presidents, male-identified and female-identified vice co-presidents, an organizing vice president, a treasurer, and a secretary.
-The co-presidents co-chair the National Executive Board and the Executive Committee of the organization.
-Each officer has a three-year term, with elections held at the organization's convention.
+It has five executive officers: two Co-Presidents, one Vice President, one Treasurer, and a Recording-Secretary.
+The Co-Presidents chair the National Executive Board and the Executive Committee of the organization.
+Each officer has a four year term, with elections held at the organization's quadrennial membership convention.

-PAW's policy-making body is the National Executive Board (NEB).
-The NEB is composed of the seven executive officers; chapter representatives elected from the chapters; a member appointed by the president of the AFL-CIO; members from each recognized international union's LGBT union caucus (with a maximum one member per international); and a maximum of six 'diversity representatives' appointed by the aforementioned members of the NEB.
-PAW's National Executive Board meets at least once a year.
+PAW's governing body is the National Executive Board (NEB).
+The NEB is composed of the five executive officers; chapter representatives elected from the chapters; a member appointed by the President of the AFL-CIO; members appointed by International Union Presidents; and three Diversity Representatives elected at the membership convention.
+P@W's National Executive Board meets at least once a year.

-Representation on the NEB is proportionate to membership.
-A chapter which represents 10 percent or more of the organization's membership is entitled to two representatives on the NEB.
-Chapters which represent at least 5 percent but no more than 10 percent of the organization's membership are entitled to one representative on the NEB.
+Chapter representation on the NEB is proportionate to membership.
+A chapter which represents 5 percent or more of the organization's membership is entitled to one representative on the NEB.
 Each June 30 in a non-convention year, smaller chapters may seek recognition from the organization to determine whether they meet the 5 percent cut-off mark.
-Small chapters not meeting the rule may elect two board members, who then represent all small chapters.
-Board members serve for three-year terms.
+Following each quadrennial membership convention, small chapters not meeting the 5 percent threshold collectively elect one Small Chapters Representative.

-Diversity representatives are important to PAW's work as a new organization.
+Diversity Representatives are important to PAW's work as an organization.
 Categories covered under diversity include but are not limited to race, industrial sector, rank and file status, gender identity, union representation, gender, age and geographic area (especially those targeted for new chapter organizing).
-Diversity representatives are charged with advocating for their diversity group under PAW's constitution.

-An executive committee governs the organization in the absence of the National Executive Board.
-The executive committee is composed of the seven officers as well as however many other members the NEB sees fit to elect to it.
-The executive committee meets at least twice a year, but often more frequently.
+An Executive Committee governs the organization between meetings of the National Executive Board.

-The PAW staff is small.
-Constitutionally, there must be at least one executive director.
-The executive director is appointed by a majority vote of the executive committee.
-A national program and membership coordinator works under the direction of the executive director.
+Per the bylaws, an Executive Director is appointed by the Executive Committee and directed by the Co-Presidents. there must be at least one executive director.

-PAW's members, assembled in membership meetings, are the highest decision-making body within the organization.
+Per the national bylaws, the membership conventions are the highest decision-making body in the organization.
 Members may be at-large or members of local chapters.
-Chapters are largely autonomous.
 As of 2023, PAW has 31 established chapters.
 PAW holds a quadrennial convention, usually in August or September.
 The most recent convention was held in Minneapolis in 2022.